 On this page:

-This program in teaching Music is designed to provide the graduate level credentials to allow high school teachers to teach college level music courses in their high schools through College Credit Plus (CCP).
+This program in teaching music is designed to provide graduate-level credentials to allow high school teachers to teach college-level music courses in their high schools through College Credit Plus (CCP).
 In addition, teachers completing this program will meet the Ohio Department of Higher Education (ODHE) standards for eligibility to teach courses in Ohio public community colleges and universities.

-Secondary music teachers who wish to pursue the teaching credential/certificate must submit to the Graduate School the following:
+Secondary music teachers who wish to pursue the teaching credential/certificate must complete the following steps:

-- Proof of current Ohio Multi-Age (PK-12) Music license
+- Submit proof of current Ohio Multi-Age (PK–12) music license.

-- An official transcript showing the award of a bachelor’s degree in music
+- Submit an official transcript showing the award of a bachelor’s degree in music.

-- An official transcript showing the award of a Master’s degree in any field, unless from Wright State
+- Submit an official transcript showing the award of a master’s degree in any field, unless from Wright State.